opea-project/GenAIExamples/ChatQnA/README.md

 Refer to the [Kubernetes Guide](./kubernetes/manifests/README.md) for instructions on deploying ChatQnA into Kubernetes on Xeon & Gaudi.

+## Deploy ChatQnA into Kubernetes using Helm Chart

+Install Helm (version >= 3.15) first.
+Please refer to the [Helm Installation Guide](https://helm.sh/docs/intro/install/) for more information.

+Refer to the [ChatQnA helm chart](https://github.com/opea-project/GenAIInfra/tree/main/helm-charts/chatqna) for instructions on deploying ChatQnA into Kubernetes on Xeon & Gaudi.

 ## Deploy ChatQnA on AI PC

 Refer to the [AI PC Guide](./docker/aipc/README.md) for instructions on deploying ChatQnA on AI PC.